jainsaarthak/rock-paper-scissors/README.md

 # Intro

-This site contains a set of essays in Software Engineering practices within the context of the simple game Rock-Paper-Scissors.
+This site contains a set of essays about Software Engineering practices applied to the development of a Rock-Paper-Scissors game.

 # TO-DO essays